joshbeckman/nchan-buildpack/README.md

 ## Usage

 This buildpack will only be triggered if your app (deployed to Heroku) contains a `nchan.conf.erb` file at its root.
 See below for configuration options.
+If you don't know what to configure, you can simply copy the [`nchan.conf.erb` template][6].

 To use the buildpack, run:
 ~~~sh